 The bulk of the CCR byproduct is being beneficially reused in the Weadock Landfill to stabilize low areas and begin to reach closure grades.
-Additionally, some of the CCR byproduct generated will still be used to finish landfill closure activities in 2019 at the Karn Landfill, which is not a CCR unit.
 The conditioned byproduct is placed in the landfill cell by dumper truck and further wetted as required to minimize dusting during spreading by bulldozer.
 The conditioned ash piles are to be flattened and compacted as they are deposited, utilizing water as necessary.
 An excavator may also be used for shaping the piles/slopes.
 All dumping, dozing, and excavating activities are visually monitored for emissions.
 Mitigation activities are implemented or operations are suspended if there are visible emissions.
 The following operational controls may be utilized for ash placement and storage.